joaofelipe0202/MITTFlix-2.0/README.md

 ## MITTFlix 2.0

-React project to search movies in a database, where the user can add one or more films in a list with his/her favorities movies.
+React project to search movies in a database, where the user can add one or more films in a list with his/her favorites movies.

 #### To start this app